jneo8/clickhouse-setup/README.md

             name: clickhouse-net
 ```

-We create 6 clickhouse server and one zookeeper container.
+We have 6 clickhouse server container and one zookeeper container.

 **To enable replication ZooKeeper is required.
 ClickHouse will take care of data consistency on all replicas and run restore procedure after failure automatically.
 It's recommended to deploy ZooKeeper cluster to separate servers.**